 After graduating in music, Kirsty's career has straddled both formal education and community arts.
 Following her role as assistant to the Finance Director at Kent Opera, she did a PGCE and spent her early career as a primary school music specialist, eventually becoming Director of Arts and Media and Assistant Headteacher at a large secondary school in Wiltshire.

 Kirsty has also had a freelance arts education career, working as a regional officer for Youth Music and Vocal Strategy Coordinator for Gloucestershire Music.
-After years as a vocal animateur and arts education lecturer, trainer and advisor, Kirsty was appointed Director of Artsmad in Swindon where she had the opportunity take part in the Clore Leadership Programme.
+After years as a vocal animateur and arts education lecturer, trainer and advisor, Kirsty was appointed Director of Artsmad in Swindon where she had the opportunity to take part in the Clore Leadership Programme.
 Kirsty has written music curriculum materials for Youth Music, Channel 4 and the RSA who invited her to become a Fellow in 2009.
 She has sung in many amateur vocal ensembles including BBC Symphony Chorus, Bournemouth Sinfonietta Choir and The Oriel Singers.
 Kirsty has volunteered as a school governor and teacher of English as a Foreign Language and plays in our adult gamelan group.
 She volunteers for Mindsong, leading a community singing group, the Wallace House Warblers.

 Glyn graduated from Edinburgh University with an honours degree in music.
 He studied conducting and took part in several education projects which had a profound influence on him during his time in Scotland.
-He then worked as a freelance orchestral player, conductor and lower strings teacher in the North East before moving to Gloucestershire in 1993 after meeting Caroline Lumsden at a string teachers conference and began what has been a lifelong relationship with Gloucestershire Academy of Music.
+He then worked as a freelance orchestral player, conductor and lower strings teacher in the North East before moving to Gloucestershire in 1993 after meeting Caroline Lumsden at a string teachers conference and beginning what has been a lifelong relationship with Gloucestershire Academy of Music.

 Glyn has since worked with ensembles of all ages and abilities, including the National Children’s Orchestra, Junior ESTA, Royal Forest of Dean Orchestra, Gloucestershire Youth and Youth Chamber Orchestras and Gloucestershire Symphony Orchestra.
 Glyn is now Artistic Director of GAM, and director of the Gloucestershire Young Musician of the Year competition.
 He continues to teach the cello and perform regularly.
 He lives in Hartpury with his wife and four children.